Affiliate links on Android Authority may earn us a commission. Learn more.

 Samsung Look At Me is an app for autistic kids to help them make better eye contact and improve facial recognition which are two of the bigger problems people with autism face.
 From the looks of it, Samsung put a lot of work into this one and they seem to have kept the science and studies in mind.
 There are some issues here and there but all apps have those on release day.

-Knights of the Old Republic is an old RPG from Bioware that is now on Android.
+Knights of the New Republic is an old RPG from Bioware that is now on Android.
 It contains a very long story line with multiple endings, decent graphics and on-screen controls, character customization, and a whole lot more.
 It was great when it was on PC and consoles and we’ve no doubt it’ll be great here too as soon as they iron out the release day bugs.

 If we missed any great Android apps or games news, let us know in the comments!